jopemachine-arvis/arvis/documents/workflow-develop.md

 ## Use [arvish](https://github.com/jopemachine/arvish) to build your plugin

-1. Write proper `arvis-workflow.json`
+1. Write proper `arvis-workflow.json`.

-2. Write some scripts to use in your `workflow`
+2. Write some scripts to use in your `workflow`.

 3. Type `arvish build` on your project root.